Isaac-Pollack/WWW.ISAACPOLLACK.DEV/src/pages/projects/template.md

 ## TODO When creating new pages

+- Completely update the Frontmatter above ▲
+- Completely update project information below ▼
-- update the frontmatter to `draft: false`
+- Change to `draft: false`
-- alter all relevant fields

 ## What is this project?